Azure/Azure-Sentinel/Playbooks/Create Incidents with Email/Readme.md

 ### Use cases

-SOC - In a organization there might be Security Incident / Suspecious activity occurring to the resources where Security is not tightened up yet.
+SOC - In a organization there might be Security Incident / Suspicious activity occurring to the resources where Security is not tightened up yet.
 So an email address can be whistle blower here.
 A suspicious activity can be reported over a dedicated email address to create an incident and address the incident.